dadto8/TranscriptTimesampCleaner/README.md

-## **Transcript Timesamp Cleaner**
+## **Transcript Timesamp Cleaner v2**

 Python script to remove time / date stamps from vtt transcription files from Zoom.  easier to read when the timestamps are removed.

-The python code has been converted to an exe with PyInstaller.
+The python code has been converted to an exe with [PyInstaller](https://www.pyinstaller.org/).

 ###  **Instructions**

-place the exe file in a folder that's easy to find.  drop a VTT file in that directory.
+Place vtt-clean_v2.exe any place you want (preferably easy to find or access)

 Example of raw transcrtion vtt file.
 ![Sample.vtt raw](/img/vtt-preclean.png)

-Then double click vtt-cleanup.exe to run the cleaner, this will create a file in the same directory with -output.txt added to the filename.
+Then double click vtt-cleanup.exe to run the cleaner, choose the file you want to clean from the dialog that comes up. after selecting the vtt file to be cleaned vtt-clean will make a new file with -output.txt at the end with only the text from the vtt file.

 Example of cleaned Transcription.
 ![sample.txt post process](/img/vtt-cleaned.png)